monk-io/docs/docs/running-templates.md

 ## Updating

 Let's suppose that a new version of MongoDB came out.
-The maintainer of `mongodb/latest` will update their template to a new version and publish it to the Monk Hub.
+The maintainer of `mongodb/latest` will update their Kit to a new version and publish it to the Monk Hub.

-In order to update the already running template to its newest available version you just have to do:
+In order to update the already running Kit to its newest available version you just have to do:

     monk update mongodb/latest

 That's it!
-The containers will be updated and re-spawned from the newest images, the storage associated with the template will be preserved.
+The containers will be updated and re-spawned from the newest images, the storage associated with the Kit will be preserved.

 ## Stopping

-In order to stop the template do:
+In order to stop the Kit do:

     monk stop mongodb/latest

-This will stop the template but it will not touch its storage so if you decide to run `mongodb/latest` again, the data will be there.
+This will stop the Kit but it will not touch its storage so if you decide to run `mongodb/latest` again, the data will be there.

 ## Conclusion

-We have learned how to run, update and stop templates locally and how to browse the available ones.
+We have learned how to run, update and stop Kits locally and how to browse the available ones.
 Monk will happily run even the largest system on your laptop if you want but its true value lies in clusters.
 Move to the next guide to learn how to create a Monk cluster.